 We arrive into Naples and head for Salerno.
 We spend the night there before picking up our 41-foot catamaran.

 Half the day was used to complete the safety checks and load up with ‘survival stock’ (code for wine).
 It is safe to say we are all pretty unsure about how this week will roll.
-But, as we head out, we follow the shoreline and hope for good weather.
+But, we head out, follow the shoreline and hope for good weather.

 Baby supports include a tether, life jacket and a travel cot.
 This proves treacherous as he loses the plot, behaving as if I am feeding him to a pit of deadly snakes every time I put him in.
 Once his tears have dried up and he realises he is safe, we wave a ride ashore for dinner.